undergrad-partner-school

 Career Counselling

 At University of Wisconsin-Eau Claire, there is both group career counseling for all students and individual career counseling for all students.
 There are a library, a job bank, and job fairs.
 Job interviews are also available to students through the career center.
 The career center offers resume preparation and resume referral to employers.
-There is campus employer recruitment for all the students.
-This school offers alumni networking opportunities, which could be excellent for your future career.
+The school has campus employer recruitment for all the students.
+This school offers alumni networking opportunities, which could be a great asset for your future career.
 Individual job placement is available to all students at this school.

 Job Placement

-The average base annual starting salary of the students who were employed within six months of graduation at this institution is 47,544 USD.
+The average base annual starting salary of the students who were employed within six months of graduation at this school is 47,544 USD.

 $47,544